UCSBCarpentry/2022-05-23-ucsb-twarc/index.md

 </p>
 {% endcomment %}

-<p>Make sure to follow all of the Twitter-related instructions on the Twitter-related instructions on the <a href="https://ucsbcarpentry.github.io/twitter-with-twarc/setup.html"><strong>Lesson Setup Page</strong>.
+<p>Make sure to follow all of the Twitter-related instructions on the Twitter-related instructions on the <a href="https://ucsbcarpentry.github.io/twitter-with-twarc/setup.html"><strong>Lesson Setup Page</strong></a>.
 You will also need an up-to-date web browser.
-If you are participating remotely, please also have Zoom installed or updated.</a>.
+If you are participating remotely, please also have Zoom installed or updated.
 </p>

 <p>